 3. Fraud and identity theft make up the most common report types

-Fraud (46.3%) and identity theft (29.4%) make up the majority of reports received by the FTC.
-When it comes to fraud, imposter scams are the most common report type with nearly 500,000 in total.
-These totaled losses of almost $1.2 billion with a median loss of $850.
-With over 400,000 reported cases, “Government documents or benefits fraud” was the most common type of identity theft.
+When it comes to fraud, imposter scams are the most common report type with 725,989 in total.
+These totaled losses of $2,667M with a median loss of $1000.
+Credit card fraud was the most common type of identity theft in 2022 with more than 441,822 reported cases.

 4. Senior citizens are less likely to report losing money to fraud